 Working with multiple photos

-If you tap the Edit button after you open a photo album, you will be able to select multiple photos in the list.
+If you tap the Edit button after you open a photo album, you will be able to select multiple photos and/or videos in the list.
 After making your selections, you can tap one of the buttons displayed at the bottom.
 Use Send Mail or Encrypt Mail if you would like to send multiple photos in a Zip file.
 If you tap Encrypt Mail, you will be asked to type a password and then you can tap OK.
 You can also tap Zip to create a Zip file of your selected multiple photos, which can then be saved to My Files or Dropbox.
 If you would like to save copies of your selected photos to either My Files or Dropbox without zipping them, you can tap Copy.

 Extract pictures and save them to your photo album